drguptavivek/backend/README.md

 - https://realpython.com/flask-blueprint/#including-templates

-## FLASK_SQLALchemy
+## FLASK_SQLAlchemy
 https://flask-sqlalchemy.palletsprojects.com/en/3.0.x/quickstart/
 https://blog.miguelgrinberg.com/post/what-s-new-in-sqlalchemy-2-0
  - SQLAlchemy 2 In Practice: Learn to program relational databases in Python step by step

 For the most part, you should use SQLAlchemy as usual.
 The SQLAlchemy extension instance creates, configures, and gives access to the following things:
-- SQLAlchemy.Model declarative model base class.
-It sets the table name automatically instead of needing __tablename__.
+- `SQLAlchemy.Model` declarative model base class.
+It sets the table name automatically instead of needing `__tablename__`.
-- SQLAlchemy.session is a session that is scoped to the current Flask application context.
+- `SQLAlchemy.session` is a session that is scoped to the current Flask application context.
 It is cleaned up after every request.
-- SQLAlchemy.metadata and SQLAlchemy.metadata gives access to each metadata defined in the config.
+- `SQLAlchemy.metadata` and `SQLAlchemy.metadata` gives access to each metadata defined in the config.
-- SQLAlchemy.engine and SQLAlchemy.engines gives access to each engine defined in the config.
+- `SQLAlchemy.engine` and `SQLAlchemy.engines` gives access to each engine defined in the config.
-- SQLAlchemy.create_all() creates all tables.
+- `SQLAlchemy.create_all()` creates all tables.
 - You must be in an *active Flask application context* to execute queries and to access the session and engine.
  - For convenience, the extension object provides access to names in the sqlalchemy and sqlalchemy.orm modules.
    - So you can use db.Column instead of importing and using sqlalchemy.Column, although the two are equivalent.
  -

-## SQLALchemy
+## SQLAlchemy
  - use new Python Type Hinted Mapped_column syntax

 ### One-to-Many Relationships: example Each department has many units